Warhorse Studios

 Warhorse Studios s.r.o. is a Czech video game developer based in Prague.
-Founded in July 2011 by Dan Vávra and Martin Klíma, the studio produced Kingdom Come: Deliverance, which was released in February 2018.
+Founded in July 2011 by Dan Vávra and Martin Klíma, the studio is best known for developing the Kingdom Come series, which began with Kingdom Come: Deliverance in February 2018 and continued with Kingdom Come: Deliverance II in February 2025.
 In February 2019, the company was acquired by Plaion.

 History

 Warhorse Studios’ foundation was announced on 25 July 2011 by Dan Vávra, formerly a writer and game designer for 2K Czech, and Martin Klíma, formerly a producer for Bohemia Interactive.
 Early hires were Viktor Bocan and Zbyněk Trávnický.

 The studio's first project was role-playing video game Kingdom Come: Deliverance, which was released on 13 February 2018.
 By February 2024, the game had sold six million units.